Bolgatanga Technical University

-The Bolgatanga Technical University BTU, (formally Bolgatanga Polytechnic) is a small public tertiary institution in the Upper East Region of Ghana, West Africa.
+The Bolgatanga Technical University BTU, (formally Bolgatanga Polytechnic) is a public tertiary institution in the Upper East Region of Ghana, West Africa.
 It is gradually increasing its courses and facilities following the achievement of university status.
 It was converted into a Technical University during the administration of the former president of Ghana, John Dramani Mahama.
 The institution was established in 1999 but started rolling out its academic programs in September 2003 as Bolgatanga Polytechnic.